Lepton-Flavor-Violating ALPs at the Electron-Ion Collider: A Golden Opportunity: Acknowledgements

 \section{Acknowledgements}

-We thank Nicholas Miesch for helpful discussions in the early stages of this work.
+We thank Nicholas Miesch for helpful discussions in the early stages of this work, and Craig Woody for useful comments.
 This work is supported by the U.S. Department of Energy under Grant Contracts DE-SC0012704 (H.~D.) and DE-SC0010005 (E.~N. and R.~M.).